elenaorfe/elenaorfe-website/README.md

 ## Description

-This repository contains the source code for my personal website, which is built using `yarn workspaces` to manage both the frontend and backend repositories within a single repository.
+This repository contains the source code for my personal website, which is built using `npm run workspaces` to manage both the frontend and backend repositories within a single repository.

 ## Installation